FINTECH BRANDS

 • Segments will move

 The brand should be the stable thread.
-The thing that stays relevant as you pivot from “nice demo” to “trusted platform”.
-If you change your message every quarter, the market never learns you.
-You stay in permanent introduction mode.
-Exhausting.
-Expensive.
+The thing that stays relevant as you pivot from 'disrupter' to 'trusted platform'.
+If you change your message every quarter you stay in permanent introduction mode.
+Exhausting and expensive.